-Many of the new companies have a strong tradition of composite aircraft building and make more than just sailplanes.
+Many of the new companies have a strong tradition of composite aircraft building and make more than just sailplanes, many being involved in building Light Sport Aircraft.
 In some cases, components such as fuselages are made in one country, and joined with wings from another.

-Most modern gliders are available with auxiliary motors of some form, whether installed when delivered or as a retrofit.
+Most modern gliders, both conventional and ultralight are available with auxiliary motors of some form, whether installed when delivered or as a retrofit.
 The motor may have enough power to be usable for self launching or only as a get-you-home-if-there's-not-too-much-sink sustainer.
 (To self launch, the glider must meet performance specifications in terms of climb rate and runway length.)
 There are several types of motors available including electric, jet and internal combustion.

 No current motor installation can be considered to be a perfect solution and the reliability or perhaps the unreliability is far higher than would be tolerated from a car engine.
 On the other hand, the cost of the motor is similar to that of a small car.
 That being said the convenience of motors seems to outweigh the disadvantages.

-The new companies are also pushing the envelope with some interesting innovations such as electric and jet powered self launching gliders.
-Electric power is a very attractive option in some countries such as Switzerland where aircraft engine noise is a big environmental issue affecting sailplanes, cheese and chocolate manufacture.
+The new manufacturers are also pushing the envelope.
+They were the first to market some interesting innovations such as electric and jet powered self launching gliders.
+Electric power is a very attractive option in some countries such as Switzerland where aircraft engine noise is a big environmental issue, somehow affecting sailplanes, cows, cheese, Heidi, yodelling and chocolate manufacture.

 The electric motors are normally highly efficient microprocessor controlled three phase motors similar to those used in everything from solar powered racers, military drones and model aircraft.
 Very small, very light and very powerful.
 You can buy an off the shelf motor developing over 11 Kw which weighs barely 4 kgs.
 The batteries are often LiPoly or lithium polymer.
 Again, very light and powerful with a power density four times that of NiCad batteries… but difficult to charge.
 Remember the exploding computer batteries a while back?

-Sure, not everyone wants 240 volts and inflammable LiPoly batteries in their glider, but is it any worse than a two stroke and petrol?
+While it is easy enough to make one of these electric motors, it is considerably harder to build reliable electronics and batteries to control the power.
+Not everyone wants 240 volts and inflammable LiPoly batteries in their glider, but is it any worse than a two stroke and petrol?
 And as Lillienthal said, "Sacrifices must be made."
+Hopefully by others.

-I'm not sure if the Antares 18P falls into that category, it just might.
+It's not certain if the Antares 18P falls into that category, it just might.
 The gurt big tube sticking out from the top is a pulse jet.
 As in V1 rocket or Doodlebug.
 Not too quiet then… hope the fin can stand the heat!
 (Check the link though… it may have been posted on April 1st.)

 Traditionally, in many countries, gliders were owned by clubs and hired by the minute or hour to members.
 This meant that gliding was an affordable alternative to power flying… at least until the club glider was wrecked when many clubs folded.
 Increasingly pilots are buying their own gliders, either keeping them in trailers or hangaring them at their home club.
 Compared with small boat ownership, buying and maintaining a glider is quite cheap and gliders hold their value much better than boats do.